 Breaking off a Batch of Events

 The above method covers breaking off one singular event from the larger series.
-This second method doesn’t break off just one event—it essentially splits the main recurring series in two, leaving two separate recurrence series.
+This second method doesn’t break off just one event.
+It splits the main recurring series in two, leaving two separate recurrence series.

 To do this, navigate to Events from your WordPress sidebar.
 In your listing of events, locate the event at which you want to split up the series.
 Hover over the title of this event and look for the Edit Upcoming link.

 Click this link to confirm that you’d like to split your event series at this location.
-You’ll be presented with a pop-up dialog box confirming the change before it is processed.
+You’ll see a pop-up dialog box confirming the change before it is processed.

 Click OK to confirm, and your series will be split at this event.

 When might splitting your event series in this manner be useful?
 Let’s say you have an event that runs for a whole year.
 It happens every Friday at 7pm.
 Then, about four months into the year, things change, and the event gets shifted back to 8pm every Friday.
-If the change is going into effect on April 1st, for example, you could go to the April 1st event and use the Edit Upcoming feature to make this event and every event after it start at 8pm instead of 7pm.
+For example, if the change is going into effect on April 1st, you could go to the April 1st event and use the Edit Upcoming feature to make this event and every event after it start at 8pm instead of 7pm.

-Recurrence is as intuitive an experience as we can make it, and we hope that this article will serve as a useful reference as you’re familiarizing yourself with the options available to you!
+We have aimed to make Recurring Events as intuitive an experience as possible.
+We hope that this article will serve as a useful reference about the options available to you!
 If you should get stuck or need any further help, please don’t hesitate to post to our help desk and let us know.